The First Day of School & Managing Emotions

 This morning and night-time checklist is great for my son especially, to help get ready in a timelier manner.
 I have recently switched from making my own on paper, which I talk about in a different post, to this one.
 I felt like the paper one was not enough for my kids and with them being more involved in checking off their finished jobs they are more organized.

-Focus on Effort, Not Just Outcome: Remember that it is about the process of our student not just the achievements.
-When we look at our children’s schooling we see that one day they will graduate high school and one day college.
+Focus on Effort, Not Just Outcome: Remember that it is about the process of our student/child’s development, not just the achievements.
+When we look at our children’s schooling, we see that one day they will graduate from high school and college and have to live life independently.
 And at times we forget that there is a whole middle part of their schooling.
-This is where we as parents can either help them succeed or completely disappoint.
-We as parents need to know how to balance the criticisms with praise.
+This is where we as parents can either help them succeed or be completely disappointed.
+We as parents need to know how to balance the criticisms with praise!

-Celebrate the Small Victories: when you child comes home and says “Mom, guess what?
-I made a new friend,” ask questions about this friend.
-At times as a parent, it can be so easy to just ask how was school, how was you day.
-Instead, get into the details of the day by askig, “What was your biggest achievement?” or “Who did you play with today at the playground, and what game did you play?
+When you child comes home and says “mom guess what?
+I made a new friend”.
+Ask questions about this friend.
+At times as a parent, it can be so easy to just ask how school was, how your day.
+Instead, ask them more specific questions.
+“What was your biggest achievement?” or “Who did you play with today at the playground, and what game did you play....
 What are the rules of the game?”
 “Did you win?”
 These questions are what your child will tell you the best things about.
 If you hear that they failed a test wait till later to battle this.
 They don’t care about their good grades or failed tests at a young age, or if they finished a good project, their focus is if they had a friend to play with.
 Tell them that you’re proud of their achievements as well, try not to move past what they have said too fast.

 A United Front: Being a Team with School and Your Child